tlsLizard/mini-test-app/README.md

 # details

-Here's a brief overview of the key files and their functions in this project.
+Here's a brief overview of the files and their functions in this project:

 ## files and Their Functions